v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/retention-policies.md

 ## How a retention policy works with document versions in a site

 Versioning is a feature of all document libraries in SharePoint Online and OneDrive for Business.
-By default, versioning retains a minimum of one hundred major versions, though you can increase this limit.
+By default, versioning retains a minimum of five hundred major versions, though you can increase this limit.
 For more information, see [Enable and configure versioning for a list or library](https://support.office.com/article/1555d642-23ee-446a-990a-bcab618c7a37).

 A retention policy retains all versions of a document in a SharePoint site or OneDrive account.
 Each time a document subject to a retention policy is edited or deleted, a version is copied to the Preservation Hold library.
 Each version of a document in the Preservation Hold library exists as a separate item with its own retention period: